 “We found the record to be unintelligible at any speed.”

-Around that same time in 1964, lawyer Ralph Nader was working as an advisor to a U.S. Senate subcommittee that was looking into car safety.
+Around that same time in 1964, lawyer Ralph Nader was working as an advisor to a U.S. Senate subcommittee that was investigating car safety (or, more accurately. the general lack of safety features in cars built at the time).

-Armed with the knowledge he gained from that work, Nader wrote a historic book on the subject.
+Armed with the knowledge he gained from that work, Nader wrote a shocking book on the subject.
 He titled it Unsafe at Any Speed.

-It became a bestseller, gave Nader his initial fame and led to many of the modern improvements in car safety we now take for granted (such as seat belts).
+It became a bestseller, gave Nader his initial fame as an industry gadfly and led to many improvements in car safety we now take for granted, such as seat belts and anti-lock brakes.

 The similarity between Nader’s book title and the FCC official’s quote about “Louie Louie” suggests that Ralph was either aware of the FCC quote — or blissfully unaware that his title was an ironic echo of “unintelligible at any speed.”